Monstrofil/kadastr.live/ReadMe.md

 Lots of logic that works with land.gov.ua is still hidden because author is too lazy to remove all credentials and secrets from code.
-One day either it will be published or I'll accidentally publish it with all passwords compromised.
+One day either it will be published, or I'll accidentally publish it with all passwords compromised.

 # Contacts

-You can contact author using Issues on GitHub or using telegram: Monstrofil.
+You can contact author using Issues on GitHub or using telegram: Monstrofil